 Ways your management promotes a fair and equitable workplace

-Example: “Our people stand behind all that [ORGANIZATION] offers our customers, and we’re proud to stand behind our employees.
+Example: “Our people stand behind all that [ORGANIZATION] offers our customers, and we’re proud to do the same for our employees.
 Working at [ORGANIZATION] means being part of a team that shares its success with retirement benefits tied to revenue, while holding everyone accountable through candid town-hall discussions and transparent promotions.”

-The Best Workplaces in Chicago are as competitive as they are admired by employees.
-Yearly revenue growth among the winners averaged more than 2.5 times higher than at peer organizations.
-More than nine in 10 co-workers at the leading organizations also expressed confidence in their leadership.
+The Best Workplaces in Chicago are seeing huge benefits from prioritizing their employee experience.
+Winning companies had average yearly revenue growth more than 2.5 times higher than at peer organizations.
+Over nine in 10 co-workers at these leading organizations also expressed confidence in their leadership.

 "There are many reasons people choose Chicago as a place to live and to grow businesses.
 Chief among them are our talented and skilled workforce and employers who value such workers highly and treat them accordingly.
 The Best Workplaces in Chicago exemplify this.
 Our entire business community is proud of those being recognized,” said Theresa E. Mintle, CEO of the Chicagoland Chamber of Commerce.

-The Best Workplaces in Chicago is one of a and Fortune based on employee feedback from Great Place to Work–Certified™ organizations.
-Visit Great Place to Work’s website to learn more.
+The Best Workplaces in Chicago is one of a series of rankings by Great Place to Work and Fortune based on employee feedback from Great Place to Work–Certified™ organizations.

 [ORGANIZATION] was also ranked as a Best Workplace for [PAST LIST NAME] by Great Place to Work and Fortune.